chai-ji/github-backup/README.md

 ## NOTES

-Fine Grained PAT cannot see membership in private Orgs, or private membership in public Orgs that do not.
+Fine Grained PAT cannot see membership in private Orgs, or private membership in some public Orgs.
 Need Classic Token for that (read:org).

 - https://github.com/settings/tokens